| | |

 The Prague Christmas Markets consist of brightly decorated wooden huts, stocked with local handicrafts and traditional Christmas treats.

-| | Popular Czech foods on offer include: large hams roasted on spits (šunka); terribly unhealthy but wonderfully tasty barbecued sausages (klobása); flatbread topped with garlic, cheese and ketchup (langoš); chips (hranolky); smoked meat dumplings (knedlíky plněné uzeným masem); sweet dumplings (sladké knedlíky); and pancakes or crêpes (palačinky). | | Food at the Christmas Markets | |
+The food on offer includes: hams roasted on spits (šunka); terribly unhealthy but wonderfully tasty barbecued sausages (klobása); flatbread topped with garlic, cheese and ketchup (langoš); chips (hranolky); smoked meat dumplings (knedlíky plněné uzeným masem); sweet dumplings (sladké knedlíky); pancakes and crêpes (palačinky); various local cheeses; and roasted chestnuts.

-There are plenty of cakes and sweets too, such as spicy gingerbread (perníčky) and a hot sweet pastry called chimney cake (trdelník).
+There are lots of cakes and sweets on the stalls too, such as spicy gingerbread (perníčky) and chimney cake (trdelník), a hot sweet pastry. |

 Trdelník is made from rolled dough that is wrapped around a stick, baked on an open fire, then topped with a sugar and walnut mix.
-It is delicious on its own, but it can have chocolate sauce spread inside it, and/or be filled with ice-cream.
+It is delicious on its own, but you can also order it with chocolate spread inside, and/or filled with ice-cream. |

 A word of warning to parents: once a child has tasted trdelník, there is no going back - its comforting, sweet addictive nature means you will be pestered endlessly for another hit! |

-Eco Markets
+Eco Markets |

-Christmas fish soup is made with carp from Czech rivers and lakes, and with vegetables from local farms; Czech meat is used in the sausages and hamburgers; the hams are from Czech pigs; the beer is exclusively Czech (of course!); and the wine hails from Moravia, including the wine in the svařák. |
+Food and drink ingredients are sourced in Czechia: the Christmas fish soup is made with carp from Czech rivers and lakes, and the vegetables are grown on local farms; Czech meat is used in the sausages and hamburgers; the hams are from Czech pigs; the beer is exclusively Czech (of course!); and the red wine in the svařák is made from Moravian grapes. |

 | |